bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/02-Challenge/README.md

 THEN the saved events persist
 ```

-* Refer to the animated GIF below for a demonstration of the application functionality.
+The following animation demonstrates the application functionality:

 ![day planner demo](./Assets/05-third-party-apis-homework-demo.gif)